 Are you frustrated about the current high fuel prices?
 While natural gas generates about 40% of electric power in the U.S., you can anticipate a rise in your electricity bills.
 In January 2021, the national average household electricity rate went up by 8%, the highest increase ever in this decade.

-Power Wizard recommends taking charge of your energy usage by implementing measures that cut your utility cost.
+Power Wizard recommends taking control of your energy usage by implementing measures that cut your utility cost.
 The electricity saving box is one household appliance that keeps popping up in energy saving efforts.
-Here is some insight into how an energy saver power strip works and alternative ways to use less power.
+Here is some insight into the efficacy of an electric-savings box as well as alternative methods for reducing power consumption and saving on your electricity bill.
+Not only do we recommend taking measures in the home, but examining your latest electric bill should always be a top priority.
+Ignoring your electric bill and leaving it as a ‘set it, and forget it’ could cost you hundreds per year!

 A power saver device is a small appliance plugged into any Alternating Current (AC) power outlet to improve energy efficiency.
 As a consumer, you have a right to think, does the electricity saving box work?
 Read on to find out the truth behind power saving boxes.